Bootcamp Prep Course

 Fill Out The Form For FREE Classes And To View Codeva Program Packages

 The Intro to Data Science instructor’s enthusiasm and ability to explain complex topics made this a great introduction to the fundamentals of data science and Python programming.
-This course helped prep me for the Metis data science bootcamp, and I’d highly recommend it to anyone looking to gain a better understanding of concepts taught throughout the bootcamp.
+This course helped prep me for the Codeva data science bootcamp, and I’d highly recommend it to anyone looking to gain a better understanding of concepts taught throughout the bootcamp.

 Who the course is designed for: